Jak-Kolb/b2txt-2025/brainstorm/PLAN.md

 words**.
 Bootstrap over trials (5,000 resamples): **19.31 %, 95 % CI [15.17, 23.49]** — roughly
 ±4 points.
 Any comparison against val-test at finer resolution than that is not supported.

-#### The latency ledger breaks on val-test at full n-best — change the operating point
+#### THE HELD-OUT RESULT: the pre-registered operating point FAILS its latency constraint

 Harder data produces longer candidate lists (**mean 52.1 vs 30.6 on val-dev**), and finalization scales with list length: